YoniWitz/Expense-Tracker-React/README.md

 I began participating in a 'Software Development Mastermind' mentorship program towards the end of 2019.
 The purpose of the program is to strengthen and expand my skills as a Full Stack developer.
 The completed work is showcased on my GitHub and profile/personal website.

-This Expense Tracker game is the third project of the series.
+This Expense Tracker app is the third project of the series.
 I learned to use local storage, create SAPs on React.js and deploy the app to Heroku.

 My ultimate goal is to land a job that incorporates my skills and utilizes my abilities and outgoing personality.
 So if you enjoyed reviewing my code as much as I did writing it, please find me on one of the links provided below.